 Stanines are derived by dividing the entire distribution of students into nine segments based on a normal distribution of scores.
 Stanines 1-3 are generally regarded as low performing, while stanines 4-6 correspond to “average” performance, and stanines 7-9 indicate high performance.

-- To write a message to your teacher, type in the Messages box and click Post Message.
+- To write a message to your teacher, scroll to the bottom of the page, type in the Messages box and click Post Message.